Kawana

 An assessment of population growth drivers in Kawana reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, Kawana's population is estimated at around 4743 people.
-This reflects an increase of 309 individuals since the 2021 Census, which reported a population of 4434 people in the Kawana statistical area (SA2).
-The change was inferred from AreaSearch's estimation of the resident population at 4558 following examination of ABS data released Jun 2024, along with validation of five new addresses since the Census date.
-This level of population results in a density ratio of 648 persons per square kilometer.
-Kawana's growth rate of 7% since the 2021 Census exceeded both the SA4 region (6.7%) and the SA3 area, marking it as a growth leader in the region.
-Interstate migration contributed approximately 66% of overall population gains during recent periods, with natural growth and overseas migration also positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Kawana's population is estimated at around 4780 as of Feb 2026.
+This reflects an increase of 346 people (7.8%) since the 2021 Census which reported a population of 4434 people.
+The change is inferred from the resident population of 4558 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional five validated new addresses since the Census date.
+This level of population equates to a density ratio of 653 persons per square kilometer, providing significant space per person and potential room for further development.
+Kawana's growth of 7.8% since the 2021 census exceeded both the SA4 region (6.8%) and the SA3 area, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 66.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied where necessary.
-A significant population increase is forecast for Kawana, with an expected growth of 2018 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 42.9% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023, based on 2022 data for each age cohort.
+Moving forward with demographic trends, a significant population increase in the top quartile of national regional areas is forecast, with the suburb expected to grow by 2025 persons to reach 6805 by 2041 based on aggregated SA2-level projections, reflecting an increase of 41.9% in total over the 17 years.

 Frequently Asked Questions - Population